 First, I noticed that my blemishes were smaller and disappeared much faster than before.
 Then, it seemed like my skin tone was getting brighter and more even.
 Was it wishful thinking?
 I didn’t want to get overexcited, but soon I found myself wearing less and less makeup.
 Even my husband noticed the change.

 “Your skin is looking really good,” he told me.
 And you know what?
-I actually believed him.
+I believed him.

 Happily Averr After